ahlamalkiyumi/ahlamalkiyumi/README.md

 🔬 Interested in Computational Biology & Bioinformatics

-🧬 Focused on metabolic diseases, mitochondrial dysfunction, and cancer metabolism
+🧬 I’m curious about how cellular dysfunction drives disease especially in metabolism, mitochondrial biology, and cancer

 💻 Skills: Python | R

-📊 Exploring biological data analysis, omics data, and data-driven insights
+📊 Working with biological and omics data to uncover patterns behind health and disease